 Function: Configure to matching with the origin of the BGP routing message.
-The "no match origin coan Liga Lincomplete" of deletes the configuration.

-match origin <egp | igp | incomplete >" deletes the configuration.
+The "no match origin <egp | igp | incomplete >" deletes the configuration.

 Parameter: egp means the route is learnt from the external gateway protocols, igp means the route is learnt from the internal gateway protocols, incomplete means the route origin is uncertain.